postsharp/Metalama.Documentation/conceptual/fabrics/fabrics-aspects.md

     The reason for this design is that the <xref:Metalama.Framework.Validation.IValidatorReceiverSelector`1.With*> method will not only select members declared in source code, but also members introduced by other aspects and that are unknown when your  <xref:Metalama.Framework.Fabrics.TypeFabric.AmendType*> method is executed.

-3. Chain the call to <xref:Metalama.Framework.Validation.IValidatorReceiverSelector`1.With*> with a call to thr  <xref:Metalama.Framework.Aspects.IAspectReceiver`1.AddAspect*> method.
+3. Chain the call to <xref:Metalama.Framework.Validation.IValidatorReceiverSelector`1.With*> with a call to the  <xref:Metalama.Framework.Aspects.IAspectReceiver`1.AddAspect*> method.

 ## Example: adding an aspect to all methods in a project